 NSF award and publication plans

 In addition to 10 campus sponsoring units and 3 corporate sponsors, the conference was awarded a competitive conference support award by the National Science Foundation (P.I.
 Marina Terkourafi, Co-P.I.: Kiel Christianson).
-This award will be primarily used to support a graduate Research Assistant to help in the publication of an edited volume of selected papers from the conference by the P.I and co-P.I. (scheduled to appear in 2014).
+This award will be primarily used to support a graduate Research Assistant to help in the publication of an edited volume of selected papers from the conference.